 This cream has a formula which releases a steady stream of moisturizing ingredients throughout the day.
 This means it will keep your skin moisturised, reducing the need to reapply the product.

 The CeraVe Moisturizing Cream is rich, non greasy and absorbs quickly into the skin.
-This makes it a good base for makeup.
+This makes it a good base for makeup and helps to protect the skin barrier.

 Best for Sensitive Skin